shoaibazadc/SOC-Report-Templates/readme.md

 1. Open the relevant template for the alert type you are triaging.
 2. Fill in all header metadata before beginning analysis.
-3. Write the summary section in your own words, using the bracketed prompts as a guide.
+3. Write the summary in your own words using the bracketed prompts as a guide.
-4. Work through the impact checklist and tick every item that applies.
+4. Work through the impact list and delete anything that does not apply.
-5. Select all the appropriate recommended actions.
+5. Do the same for recommended actions, then add any steps specific to your environment.
 6. Attach or paste the completed report when escalating.

-> These templates are a starting point, not a ceiling.
-Add context, screenshots, log extracts, or IOC tables as needed.
+These templates are a starting point, not a ceiling.
+Add log extracts, IOC tables, or screenshots as needed.

 ---

+*Part of an ongoing SOC homelab and portfolio project.
+Feedback and contributions welcome.*

 *Part of an ongoing SOC homelab and portfolio project.
 Feedback and contributions welcome.*